Orwellian authorship

 Note: Seneca’s Oedipus is the sole property of the author and is fully protected by copyright. … All rights, including professional, amateur, stock, radio and television broadcasting, motion picture, recitation, lecturing, public readings, and the rights of translation in [sic] foreign languages are reserved.
 All inquiries should be addressed to the author’s agent: Olwyn Hughes….

 This conception of authorship isn’t romantic; it’s horrible and fearful.
 It’s a worse curse than Merwin’s.
-Hell, if I foolishly believed I would generate some pity, I would stick my head into the oven.
+Hell, if I foolishly believed I would generate some pity, I would stick my head into a heating oven.